 Strategic Outlook

-The political shakeup in early 2022 allowed President Tokayev to begin the gradual elimination of the domineering influence of his predecessor, Nursultan Nazarbayev, who had retained key formal positions since resigning the presidency in March 2019.
-Tokayev’s successful re-election in November 2022 for a seven-year term under the amended constitution – which, unlike his first electoral victory back in June 2019, was not marred by protests – has reconfirmed his new status as Kazakhstan’s unchallenged leader with a full concentration of powers.
+The political shakeup in early 2022 allowed President Kassym-Jomart Tokayev to begin gradually eliminating the domineering influence of his predecessor, Nursultan Nazarbayev, who had retained key formal positions since resigning the presidency in March 2019.
+Tokayev’s successful re-election in November 2022 for a seven-year term under the amended constitution – which, unlike his first electoral victory in June 2019, was not marred by protests – reconfirmed his new status as Kazakhstan’s unchallenged leader with a full concentration of powers.
 To mark a new chapter in the country’s political history, Tokayev first informally introduced the concept of a “New Kazakhstan,” effectively signaling a break with the Nazarbayev era, and later – with the help of a constitutional referendum – pushed through some of his most ambitious reforms to date.
-These reforms included creating a Constitutional Court to take the place of the Constitutional Council and security agency reform.
+These reforms included establishing a Constitutional Court to replace the Constitutional Council and reorganizing the national security apparatus.

-The young Tokayev regime is at a crossroads.
-One option is to initiate a comprehensive political transformation that would require empowering parliament to challenge and keep the executive branch in check.
+The Tokayev administration stands at a crossroads.
+One option is to initiate a comprehensive political transformation that would require empowering parliament to genuinely challenge and keep the executive branch in check.
 Reforming the judiciary would also be necessary.
-Another option is to maintain the political framework inherited from Nazarbayev mostly unchanged, with only minor superficial improvements like those the Tokayev administration recently made.
-Instead of granting increased authority to the Constitutional Council, which has yet to prove its efficiency and effectiveness, the president could have aimed higher by ensuring that Kazakhstan’s courts at all levels have maximum independence and personal integrity.
+Another option is to maintain the political system largely inherited from Nazarbayev, with only minor superficial improvements like those the administration has made so far.
+For example, instead of granting increased authority to the pre-2022 Constitutional Council, the president could have aimed higher by ensuring that Kazakhstan’s courts at all levels have maximum independence and professional integrity.
 Constitutional matters represent only a small fraction of court cases.
-The reform of law enforcement, police and security agencies has long been pending due to existing corruption and the regime’s strategic vision.
+Reforms of the law enforcement, police and security agencies have by contrast long been overdue.

-It seems that President Tokayev prefers the more conservative option to an audacious one.
-He seems poised to seek an even higher degree of concentration of power in his administration and his close circle of advisers who supported him during the January 2022 civil unrest.
-None of the several new political parties that came into existence over the course of 2022 seem able or willing to challenge the ruling party Amanat’s monopoly in the Majilis.
-Instead, their political trajectory is likely to follow that of the small parties created under Nazarbayev, acting merely as puppets in the service of a façade of parliamentary democracy.
-Likewise, any estimation of Tokayev’s economic reforms, however ambitious on paper, should entail serious examination due to the absence of the genuine political liberalization he promised upon coming to power in 2019.
+It seems clear that President Tokayev prefers the more conservative option to the audacious one.
+He has sought to concentrate power still more narrowly within his administration and the close circle of advisers who supported him during the January 2022 civil unrest.
+None of the several new political parties that emerged over the course of 2022 appear able or willing to challenge the ruling Amanat party’s monopoly on power within the parliament.
+Instead, their political trajectory is likely to follow that of the small parties created under Nazarbayev, ultimately serving merely as puppets for a facade democracy.
+Likewise, any serious evaluation of Tokayev’s socioeconomic reforms, however ambitious they are on paper, should not ignore the absence of genuine political liberalization he promised upon coming to power in 2019.